kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 Since iOS 3, MapKit pins have had a `pinColor` property that let you select any color you wanted...as long as it was red, green or purple.
 But what if you wanted a yellow pin?
 Or an orange pin?
 Or a _chartreuse_ pin?
 You were out of luck.

-iOS 9 deprecates `pincolor` of `MKPinAnnotationView`in favor of the new `pinTintColor`.
-And get this – you can set it to _any color you like_!
+iOS 9 deprecates the `pincolor` property on `MKPinAnnotationView` in favor of the shiny new `pinTintColor`.
+And get this — you can set it to _any color you like_!

 ![width=35%](images/04-rainbow.png)